dermariusz/functt/README.md

 # functt

 functt is heavily reduced template language which is inspired by the Mustache template language.
-This the reference implementation of the language.

 ## Features